TO BLAST OR NOT TO BLAST, THAT IS THE QUESTION - Royal Homes TO BLAST OR NOT TO BLAST, THAT IS THE QUESTION - Royal Homes

 The first thing we have to do is excavate the organic overburden materials in the area of the rock to expose the hollows.
 Then we can verify, based on site conditions, the extent of work required to blast the rock so it’s level.

-We often blast the rock plus-or-minus two feet around the footings.
+We often blast the rock plus or minus two feet around the footings.
 Blasting calls for a drill rig on site.
 A series of holes will be drilled in the rock a few metres apart.
 The holes are loaded with dynamite and the whole area is covered with a blasting mat.
 After blasting, the shattered rock must be excavated out.

 And that’s just one scenario.